 This town is even smaller than Locorotondo but spreading so much of Italy’s charm.
 When you walk through the historic part you will be reminded of its sister Locorotondo: whitewashed houses, narrow alleyways, clotheslines and a central Piazza with a panoramic view on the Valle d’Itria and the rolling hills.
 Cistornino is spreading some magic in the evening when the restaurants fill up with people and the locals walk around in their city.

 Try to get a table in the restaurant Zio Petro (Via Duca D’Aosta, 3).
-It is a cosy little restaurant where you can choose your meat yourself.
-Cisternino by the way is famous for its barbecuing butchers.
+It is a cozy little restaurant where you can choose your meat yourself.
+Cisternino, by the way, is famous for its barbecuing butchers.

 3 – Alberobello